mvanthoor/rustic-book/src/introduction/roadmap.md

 weeks or even months ago is difficult in a chess engine; much more so than it is in "normal" software.

-After all this is implemented, you should have an engine that is on par with Rustic Alpha 1 with regard to functionality.
+After you hit the second milestone, you should have an engine that is on par with Rustic Alpha 1 with regard to functionality.
 The engine has no chess knowledge apart from PST's and material values.
-You can use Rustic Alpha 1 versions to get started.
-If you do, the only difference between your engine and Rustic Alpha 1 should be speed.
+You can use Rustic Alpha 1 versions to get started with engine to engine testing.

 If your engine has no bugs, and you're using Rustic's PST's and material values, you can expect an rating of 1500-1700 Elo after the engine is